-OCCT740 Psychosocial Knowledge Level I (4)
+OCCT740 Psychosocial Knowledge (3)

-Reviews psychosocial disorders and various theories and conceptual models utilized for intervention.
+Reviews psychosocial disorders with specific emphasis on occupational therapy domain and process in mental health.
 Examines how various psychological, social, and behavioral components of psychosocial disorders affect occupational performance.
 Includes psychosocial aspects of the family, physical illness, and cultural perspectives of mental health.
-Also reviews the theoretical roots of the practice of psychosocial occupational therapy.
-Lecture and level I fieldwork.
-Prerequisite: OCCT720 or permission of instructor.
+Defines and Applies Occupational Therapy Practice Framework: Domain and Process in context of mental health.
+Prerequisites: Admission to the MOT program and OCCT720 and OCCT750 or permission of instructor.
+Corequisites: OCCT741 and OCCT742.